LogicalSimulator/LogicalSimulatorCommunity/blog/posts/1/post.md

 The home page was also massively improved, now you have beautiful cards documentating features instead of images each with a different aspect ratio.
 Like I swear, who took those pictures... \*~~Refuses to check the file history~~\*

 We can't wait to hear your feedback!

+You can comment about this blog post on GitHub Discussions [here](https://github.com/LogicalSimulator/LogicalSimulatorCommunity/discussions/14).